Principal Sub-manifolds: Determination of Principal sub-manifold

+For dimension $k > 2$ one can also define patterns $P \subset S^{k-1}$ of finitely many directions, which are close to evenly and uniformly distributed on $S^{k-1}$.
+However, one cannot achieve the same regularity as for an equidistant pattern in $S^1$.
+This is an additional complication which arises when trying to use the algorithm presented here in higher dimension.

+In words, the key is to represent $\mathcal{N}$ discretely by a collection of ordered rays, each representing a certain amount of data variation and all of them spanning the sub-manifold of maximal variation.
+The rays are expected to grow and expand along all directions.
+While the principal flow tries to match its tangent vector to the first eigenvector at a certain point, the principal sub-manifold tries to find the best direction that belongs to the plane spanned by the first few eigenvectors, as represented by the Lagrangian $\mathscr{L}_2$.
+In this sense, the directions in which the sub-manifolds expands provide an extra dimension to build up the target sub-manifold of maximal variation.
+A set of such rays representing an approximation to the sub-manifold $\mathcal{N}$ at $A$---in every possible direction of variation---remain to be found.

-Here, we elaborate the core of the algorithm (See Algorithm \ref{algo1} for a detailed description): suppose that given direction $l$, we are at the $i$th Level, $A_{l,i}$, there are three steps needed to go through to find the $(i+1)$th Level of principal sub-manifold $A_{l,i+1}$ \begin{itemize} \item[(1)] {\it Transports on the tangent plane}: expand the points $A_{l,i}$ in each direction $l$ by a step of $\epsilon$ \item[(2)] {\it Projection}: update the points $A_{l,i}$ along the highest curvature locally and arrive at points $A_{l,i+1}$ \item[(3)] {\it Updating}: at each direction $l$, project the data points $x_j$'s$(1 \leq j \leq n)$ onto the new extended point $A_{l,i+1}$, and re-calculate the tangent plane at $A_{l,i+1}$ \end{itemize} In step (1), based on $A_{l,i}$, we are going to pick points on the circle centering at $A_{l,i}$
+We call all the rays for all directions a \textit{principal sub-manifold} $\mathcal{N}$.
+A complete algorithm (Algorithm \ref{algo1}) can be found in Appendix \ref{app:7-greedy-algorithm}.
+Here, we elaborate the core of the algorithm (see Figure~\ref{algorithm_illus}): given direction $l$, we are at the $i$th level, $A_{l,i}$, there are three steps to go through to find the $(i+1)$th level, $A_{l,i+1}$ \begin{itemize} \item[(1)] {\it Reorientation}: identify the current tangent vector of the curve $A_{l, i}A_{l,i-1}$ and determine the direction for the next move